1:02:45 | View on iTunes | Download Mp3

 Adapted from the comic book ‘Blue is the Warmest Color’ by Julie Maroh

-Call me biased, but I’m going to trust the lesbian author over the male French director when it comes to who really “gets” lesbian love and sex.
+Now call me biased, but I’m going to trust the lesbian author over the male French director when it comes to who really “gets” lesbian love and sex.
 And as such, I did what any dismissive, self-respecting woman would do and wrote it off as something to miss.
 But eventually, the whole fantastic vs. awful rhetoric—plus some light peer pressuring from a coworker—finally got me off my ass and into the theater to give it a fair shot.
 Hey, we already know I’m down to make myself miserable when it comes to movies, so why not?